 The DBE Specifications includes minimum requirements for DBE manufacturers, dealers, transportation services, and subcontractors.
 DBE subcontractors that indicate work which will be performed by employees of another firm or with leased equipment should be questioned.

-The Office of Construction and Materials shall be notified in all cases where there is a question of commercially useful function before that subcontract is approved.
+The Construction and Materials Bureau shall be notified in all cases where there is a question of commercially useful function before that subcontract is approved.

-The Office of Employee Services, Civil Rights Team will assist in determining requirements of a commercially useful function for DBE suppliers and manufacturers.
+The Civil Rights Bureau will assist in determining requirements of a commercially useful function for DBE suppliers and manufacturers.